Admission to the Chinese Experimental Post Baccalaureate Teacher Certification Program

 Official scores are required and must be sent directly from the testing company to MSU.

 A credential evaluation must be completed and received by CI-MSU for obtaining state Teaching Permits.
-Candidates who received their bachelor's degrees from institutions outside the U.S. must have their transcripts evaluated by an approved agency, such as ECE or WES.
+Candidates who received their bachelor's degrees from institutions outside the U.S. must have their transcripts evaluated by WES.
 This report is now only used as an employment requirement and is no longer part of the application for admissions.
-Only ECE and WES will be accepted as transcript evaluation companies; IERF is not an authorized company for many states.
+Only WES will be accepted for transcript evaluations.
 If you have already graduated with your degree, we must receive the copy directly from the evaluation company by April 30th.
 If you have not already graduated with your degree, we must receive the copy directly from the evaluation company by August 15th.